isomerpages/nlb-biblioasia/_jul-to-sep-2013/Tomorrow’s Libraries: Embracing Change to Create the Future.md

 <div style="background-color: white;">
 Interior of the Library of Alexandria in Egypt. <i>Courtesy of the Library of Alexandria.</i></div>

-"Libraries as institutions will continue to be strong supporters of the values we all hold dear: free inquiry, free thought, free speech and pluralism."
-<div style="text-align: right">— Dr Ismail Serageldin </div>

 We live in a time of fast, profound and far-reaching change, which will challenge libraries no less than other long-established institutions.
 Globalisation and the information and communications technology revolution that we are witnessing are also promoting what I call the “New Knowledge Revolution”.
 This knowledge revolution can be distinguished by seven key pillars.

 #### **Seven Pillars of the New Knowledge Revolution**